-Do you pay your annual property, auto and liability insurance policy premiums in one annual amount?
+ANOTHER FINANCING OPTION FOR SAVVY INSUREDS Do your clients pay their annual property, auto and liability insurance policy premiums in one annual amount?
 Probably not.
 Most commercial insurance policyholders seek to manage their cash flows by spreading premiums over several monthly installments.
 While many of our policyholders take advantage of our premium installment options, we find it surprising that some continue to use premium finance companies.
 Why does that surprise us?
 Insurance premium finance company contracts require sizable down payments, offer amortization periods that are relatively short compared to the financed policy terms and contain an interest charge.
-We invite you to consider our best premium installment plan, Electronic Funds Transfer (EFT).
-You agree to let our bank debit your bank account once per month and in turn enjoy these benefits: - No down payment - No interest - No service fees - No checks to write - Up to nine monthly payments on annual polices and 18 monthly payments on two-year policies Would you prefer not to enroll in our EFT program?
-We also offer installment plans wherein you will receive regular statements of the amount to be paid by a future date.
-There is a small service fee for each installment, which is waived if you pay us by e-check via our website rather than mailing in a paper check.
+We invite you to consider introducing your clients to our best premium installment plan, Electronic Funds Transfer (EFT).
+With EFT, your client agrees to let our bank debit their bank account once per month for their premium installment.
+In turn, they enjoy these benefits: - No down payment - No interest - No service fees - No checks to write - Up to nine monthly payments on annual polices and 18 monthly payments on two-year policies If your clients aren't interested in our EFT program, we also offer installment plans wherein they will receive regular statements of the amount to be paid by a future date.
+There is a small service fee for each installment, which is waived if they pay us by e-check via our website rather than mailing in a paper check.
 We do not charge interest.
 For more information on EFT, please contact our Customer Service Department at 800-752-1895.
-O PLUMB SAFETY EMBRACE SAFETY...
-IT'S GOOD FOR YOUR BUSINESS!

-Steve Firko, Senior VP - Underwriting Over the last several years, we have heightened our focus on loss prevention and have become very diligent in the issuance of and follow up on formal loss control recommendations to our customers.
-We have seen a substantial improvement in this area with the number of visits to clients and the number of recommendations increasing each year.
+O PLUMB SAFETY SPREAD THE WORD...
+EMBRACING SAFETY IS GOOD FOR YOUR BUSINESS Steve Firko, Senior VP - Underwriting Over the last several years, we have heightened our focus on loss prevention and have become very diligent in the issuance of and follow up on formal loss control recommendations to our customers.
+As you may know, we have seen a substantial improvement in this area with the number of visits to clients and the number of recommendations increasing each year.
 We further tightened our position on non-compliance with loss control and have moved decisively to take action against certain policyholders who refuse to implement our repeated safety and loss control recommendations.
 I am always disappointed when we are forced to issue cancellations.
-We are not in the business of canceling policies; we are in the business of helping our policyholders operate more safely and protect their assets.
+We are not in the business of canceling policies; we are in the business of helping your clients operate more safely and protect their assets.
 However, if they do not feel the need to comply, we feel we have no choice.
-As a mutual insurance company, we believe this protects the long-term health and interest of our safety-conscious policyholders and PLM.
-Visit www.plmilm.com/lm-embrace-safety/ to read the full article.
+As a mutual insurance company, we believe this protects the long-term health and interest of our safety-conscious policyholders, your business and our business.
+Visit www.plmilm.com/pu-embrace-safety/ to read the full article.